 6 "throughput_requires_benchmark": true

 7}Text-conditioning recipes are model-specific.
-The latent diffusion paper demonstrates cross-attention conditioning and uses pretrained encoders such as CLIP for text-to-image experiments.[4][12]
+The latent diffusion paper demonstrates cross-attention conditioning and uses pretrained encoders such as CLIP for text-to-image experiments.[5][15]
 Other image generators may use T5-family encoders, multiple text encoders, or different freeze/train choices.
-The stable concept is that prompt representations condition repeated denoising updates, not that every text encoder is frozen.
+The stable concept is that prompt embeddings condition repeated denoising updates, not that every text encoder is frozen.

 1import json